 The Company maintains a contributory savings plan which is available to employees with more than three months of service.
 Company contributions include a matching contribution and an additional discretionary profit sharing contribution.
 Employees are fully vested on these contributions after five years of service.
-There were no profit sharing contributions to the plan during the year.
 The plan's trustee is an affiliated company.